-Especially when the temperature of the non-stick pans increases, the toxic fumes are released, which are responsible for the sudden death of the birds.
+Especially when the temperature of the non-stick pans increases, toxic fumes are released, which are responsible for the sudden death of the birds.
 One of the most dangerous chemicals is Teflon, which is found in many household items.
-The Teflon material can be responsible for the bird’s respiratory issues, which are known as the “Teflon toxicity” or PTFE poisoning.
+The Teflon material can be responsible for the bird’s respiratory issues, which are known as “Teflon toxicity” or PTFE poisoning.

 Table of Content

 Signs of Teflon toxicity

 The signs of Teflon toxicity are mostly non-specific and can be seen in many respiratory issues.
 Usually, the birds are found dead in their cage due to over fumes of the Teflon material.
 Your bird may have some difficulty in breathing, wheezing, incoordination.
 You can also observe the behavior of your bird; your bird may be depressed and weak.

 The toxic fumes released by the over-heated non-stick pans usually affect the lungs of the birds.
 The lungs of the birds change into a dark red color.
 But the toxic fumes of PTFE are not only responsible for lung issues, the other toxic irritants like tobacco, aerosol spray, carbon monoxide, natural gas, ammonia, cooking oils, and burned food are also responsible for lungs issues.
 Moreover, the overheating of Teflon material also causes problems for the rats and humans as well.